msel-source/pymef/readme.md

 Pymef is a wrapper library for Mayo Electrophysiology Format developed by [MSEL laboratory](http://msel.mayo.edu/).

-Currently available for linux and Mac OS X.
+Currently available for linux and Mac OS X. Both python 2 and python 3 are supported.

 Mef v 3.0 basic features
 ------------------------